openfaas/docs/docs/openfaas-pro/introduction.md

 * AWS SNS event-connector (released Jan 2023)
 * IAM & RBAC for the OpenFaaS REST API (Released June 2023)
 * Enhanced multi-tenant isolation for large organisations and service providers (Released June 2023)
+* Invocation via the OpenFaaS Pro Dashboard (Oct 2023)
+* Webhook-based auditing of the OpenFaaS REST API (Dec 2023)
+* Webhook-based billing metrics per invocation for billing your users  (Dec 2023)

 Upcoming:

-* Invocation via the OpenFaaS Pro Dashboard (in progress)
-* Webhook-based auditing of the OpenFaaS REST API (arriving shortly)
+* Proactive remote monitoring for support customers (available via opt-in)
-* Conversion to structured/JSON logging of OpenFaaS Pro components (ongoing)
+* Conversion to structured/JSON logging of OpenFaaS Pro components (ongoing - 75% complete)
 * Additional event triggers i.e. AMQP event trigger for RabbitMQ and Azure Service Bus and Google PubSub
-* Proactive remote monitoring for support customers

 Is there something else you need for your team or organisation?
 [Get in touch with us here](https://openfaas.com/support/).